cs544-wisc/f23/p5/README.md

 and `start-worker.sh
 spark://boss:7077 -c 1 -m 512M` commands respectively (you'll need to specify the full path to these .sh scripts).
-These scripts launch the Spark boss and workers in the background then exit -- make sure your container doesn't exist when the script does.
+These scripts launch the Spark boss and workers in the background and then exit.
+Make sure that the containers do not exit along with the script and instead keep running until manually stopped.

 You should then be able to use the `docker-compose.yml` we proved to run `docker compose up -d`.
 Wait a bit and make sure all containers